 Question #5: What is the tragedy of drug addiction?

-Answer #5 provided by Dr. Norbert Myslinski, PhD., Associate Professor of Neurosciences, University of Maryland School of Dentistry
+Answer #5: Provided by Dr. Norbert Mylinski, PhD., Associate Professor of Neurosciences, University of Maryland School of Dentistry

 The Tragedy of Drug Addiction – it destroys the pleasures of life.
 It destroys that which makes life worth living.
 A warm summer’s day, a good hug, grandma’s homemade apple pie, a promotion at work, an “A” on your exam, that first love, hearing your newborn baby cry for the very first time, that song that brings a smile to your face, the smell of a flower, the colors of a rainbow.
 Our enjoyment of all of these is deadened by the addictive drugs of abuse.
 One of the common denominators of these drugs is that they all stimulate the pleasure centers of the brain, and eventually lead to their destruction.
 We substitute a natural high for an artificial high.
 Repeated use leads to tolerance where weakened pleasure centers require higher doses to produce the same highs.
 Addicts are constantly seeking that first drug-induced high that will never come again.